 Some people are too quick to assume that they’re doing everything correctly.
 Before accusing any surrounding elements, let’s see if the watch is even charging.

 Start off by plugging the device into an adapter.
 If the battery is going through you should see a green lighting bolt appears on the screen.
-If the watch is running out of battery, you should see a red lighting bold instead.
+If the watch is already out of battery, you should see a red lighting bold instead.
+Both of these do look like a “snake”.

 When your Apple Watch won’t charge

-Here are some of the things you may want to double-check before continuing.
+Before we jump into conclusion, here are some of the things you may want to double check.

 - For new owners, be sure to remove plastic wrap from either side of the charger